-After a short walk the weather gods were against us and it started to rain.
+After a short walk, the weather gods were against us and it started to rain.
 Our stroll then got diverted as he walked me home.
-At the end of the date there was no passionate movie goodbye kiss in the rain, but all in all it had been a pleasurable experience.
-I was even more pleased when he texted me that night and again the next day to organise another date just two days after.
+At the end of the date there was no passionate movie goodbye kiss in the rain, but all in all, it had been a pleasurable experience.
+I was even more pleased when he texted me that night and again the next day to organize another date just two days after.

 Rule 4: Second impression matters